Nandu306/nandu306.github.io/_articles/idea_validation.md

 ---
 layout: article
-title: Lessons learnt in deciding what to build
-description: xxx
+title: Validating product ideas — lessons learnt
+description: Validating product ideas is an iterative, experimental and subjective process, with the chances of having to pivot many times over being high.
+Regardless of what I’d read before, validating an idea for an EdTech product was an illuminating experience.
 date: 22 May 2022
 ---

-The one thing I realised when trying to validate ideas was how experimental and iterative the whole process is.
-I doubt if anyone who launches a successful product ever does so fully knowing what form it would finally take or if their target users are ever going to grab it off their hands.
-I've read that achieving product-market fit takes some time, even for the products that are now well established and considered as household names (Instagram, for example, started off as location-sharing app).
+The one thing that I realised when trying to validate product ideas was how experimental and iterative and subjective the whole process tends to be.
+I doubt if anyone who launches a successful product ever does so fully knowing what form it would finally take or if it would ever go down as intended with their target user base.
+Of course, there are well-known examples of now household brands having to change course when they first started out:
+Instagram, for example, started off as location-sharing app.

-But reading is one thing but living through it is another.
+But reading is one thing and living through it is another.
 I have summarised below my experience in building a usable product for the first time and the lessons that it reinforced.
-I call it reinforced because, through reading/classes etc, I was familiar with some version of these lessons but being in the thick of things throws a whole new set of challenges.
+I call it reinforced because, through reading/classes etc, some version of these lessons had been wedged somewhere in my head but being in the thick of things brought them to the fore and also threw a whole new set of challenges that showed idea validation in new light.

 _Lesson One: First, own the problem space_

 Fresh from a coding bootcamp, I was raging to put my newfound skills to practise.
-I plunged into action right away and settled for one of the first product ideas that came to my head: an online assessment tool for school teachers.
+I plunged into action right away and settled for one of the first product ideas that came to my mind: an online assessment tool for school teachers.
 Given the media coverage around the pandemic’s adverse effects on school education at the time, I suspect that I might have subconsciously been influenced by the world around me.
 That, and a soft spot for the education